Filter Options

 Is it better to fly or go overland to the Masai Mara?

-“There are two ways to get to the Masai Mara; you either drive the five- to six-hour journey, or you take the easy one-hour flight.
+“There are two ways to get to the Masai Mara: you either drive the five- to six-hour journey, or you take the easy one-hour flight.
 Flying is a great way to maximize your time in the reserve.
-You’ll get to your accommodation fresh and rested, ready to fully enjoy the afternoon game drive.
+You’ll get to your accommodations fresh and rested, ready to fully enjoy the afternoon game drive.
 Of course, this depends on flights being on time and arriving early enough in the day to allow sufficient time for a full afternoon game drive.
-The drive to and from the Masai Mara is bumpy (especially the last 100km/62mi).
-So doing this drive on 2 successive days is not for everybody.
+The road from Nairobi to the Masai Mara is surfaced all the way to Sekenani Gate, but the drive takes up to five hours, so doing it on successive days is not for everybody.
 On the plus side, you’ll get to see the scenery and villages along the way.
 A photo stop at the Great Rift Valley is one of the highlights of the journey.
 Although doing the return trip in 2 days makes for a very tiring safari, it is an action-packed adventure from start to finish.
 Fly-in safaris are overall more luxurious than road safaris.
-The accommodation is usually top end and fully inclusive of all activities.
+The accommodations are usually top end and fully inclusive of all activities.
 Your knowledgeable guide will pick you up from the airstrip and will take care of you for the duration of your stay.
 Road safaris are more budget-friendly, so the price difference is a consideration as well.”

 2

-What accommodation can I expect on a 2-day Masai Mara safari?
+What accommodations can I expect on a 2-day Masai Mara safari?

 3